serokell/nixcon2020-talk/talk.md

 ##

 ::: notes
-Now that we understand what every part of that file means, it's time to use it!
+Now that we understand what every part of that file means, it's time to use it.
 :::

 ### Use it!